-The brand now is registered to Biltrite of Waltham, Mass.; sadly their website was not up yesterday, and I haven’t been around enough shoe repair shops to know if the brand is still around.
+The brand now is registered to Biltrite of Waltham, Mass.; sadly their website was not up at the time of posting, it is unclear by visiting shoe repair shops to know if the brand is still around.
 Their trademark registration is current, registered to Biltrite Corp., 51 Sawyer Road, Box 9045, Waltham, Mass.

 In a time when people kept good shoes for a long time, Cat’s Paw was part of a number of shoe sole or shoe heel brands that included Vibram, Biltrite, Holtite, Panco and O’Sullivan.

 Cat’s Paw is the perfect brand to be continued to be “Made in USA.”
 First, it is not price sensitive.
 If the heel is a few dollars more, the cost in a new heel is the labor, not the rubber.
 Secondly, the protection of a known brand name, for a slightly larger price, is small beans compared to the overall cost of the new heel.
 So when installing, the buyer, who has already decided to repair for a goodly amount, could easily be convinced that a brand-name sole is worth it.
-Thirdly, there is not alot of labor in making rubber heels these days.
+Thirdly, there is not a lot of labor in making rubber heels these days.
 The labor is in sorting and such, which still needs to be done at the warehouse level.
 Lastly, it gives a brand appeal to something that could be considered a commodity.
 It makes something that could be considered downscale upscale.

 Note: Read our story on the value of repair in a slow economy when consumers, who have extra time, search for quality goods.